Help is a click away.

 Q. What is the cost to buy a property on homesale.plus?

 A. In auction (non-contingent) sales, buyers pay a small commission on the high bid price, called a Buyer’s Premium (BP), which varies from property to property.
 The BP is added to the final bid price to determine the contract price.
 For example, if the winning bid is $100,000, and the BP is $3,000, this will result in a contract price of $103,000.
-In an auction sale, the buyer is responsible for all closing costs including transfer tax, title insurance (optionable to the buyer), recordation fees, etc.
+In an auction sale, the buyer is responsible for all closing costs including transfer tax, title insurance (optionable to the buyer), recordation fees, etc. Note that in both an auction and a non-auction, homesale.plus sale, there can be a listing agent commission, a buyer agent commission and a fee to homesale.plus.

 Q. Where do I get information about the property?